 “We’re glad we had the support of our colleagues in the Minority Caucus,” Syracuse said.
 “One of the truly great things about the Niagara County Legislature is that our support for sportsmen and the Second Amendment really is bi-partisanand usually unanimous.”

-Syracuse said his opposition to Schimel’s billwhich has been repeatedly introduced in the Assembly in various forms, particularly over the past four yearscame not only from his staunch support for the Second Amendment, but also a certain distaste for Schimel’s efforts to ram through unpopular legislation that would adversely impact state residents far removed from Schimel’s Long Island district.
+Syracuse said his opposition to Schimel’s billwhich has been repeatedly introduced in the Assembly in various forms, particularly over the past four yearscame not only from his staunch support for the Second Amendment but also a certain distaste for Schimel’s efforts to ram through unpopular legislation that would adversely impact state residents far removed from Schimel’s Long Island district.

 “Ms. Schimel has 20 times introduced legislation to require microstamping be included in every gun sold in New York State,” Syracuse said.
 “Twenty times, it has been either defeated outright or died in committee.
 And yet, she remains undaunted, and now is trying to, in the last days of the Assembly’s current session, to ram this measure through.”

-Hill, who as a law-enforcement officer is quite knowledgeable about firearms, noted last year during a previous effort to pass an identical bill in the Assembly, that Schimel’s proposed law requires creation of a statewide database of unique bullet IDs, but fails to explain how construction, updating, and maintenance of such a costly database would be paid for.
+Hill, who as a law-enforcement officer is quite knowledgeable about firearms, noted last year during a previous effort to pass an identical bill in the Assembly, that Schimel’s proposed law requires the creation of a statewide database of unique bullet IDs, but fails to explain how construction, updating, and maintenance of such a costly database would be paid for.

 “I know that databases cost money to create.
 Databases cost money to maintain,” Hill said.
 “The Assembly doesn’t say where that money is going to come from.”